First and Second Order Asymptotics in Covert Communication: Covert communications with generic covertness quasi-metric

 and

 then $M_d^*(n, \epsilon, \delta) \geq M_n$. \end{theorem} Theorem~\ref{thm:general_achv} is useful in that it identifies sufficient conditions for the existence of codes.
 In particular, subsequent achievability proofs are reduced to choosing an appropriate sequence of random coding distributions $\{P_\textbf{X}^n\}_{n\geq 1}$ and verifying inequalities~(\ref{eq:positive_prob})-(\ref{eq:dist_P_Z}).
-We use both \ac{PPM} and \ac{iid} distributions, which we introduce and analyze precisely in Section~\ref{sec:distributions}.
+We \editt{will use a} \ac{PPM} distribution, which we introduce and analyze precisely in Section~\ref{sec:distributions}.

 \begin{IEEEproof} For a fixed $n$, we choose codewords $\textbf{X}_{sw}$ for $s\in\intseq{1}{K_n}$ and $w\in \intseq{1}{M_n}$ independently according to $P_\textbf{X}^n$.
 In Lemma~\ref{thm:one-shot-covert-cm}, if we set